The official blog of the Lung Institute.

 - Very Severe – Less than 30% (2< years after diagnosis)

 It’s important to remember that these stages are inherently general and can vary wildly depending on the individual, their genetic history, their past with smoking, lifestyle changes and treatment plan.

 Although a diagnosis of COPD can be a difficult—and stressful—lifestyle adjustment to deal with, small changes in your day-to-day life can have a significant impact on your disease’s progression and symptom expression.
 Step 1 after a diagnosis begins here:

 For many baby boomers, smoking was a way of life since childhood.
 It’s a habit that’s been ingrained over years and can seem impossible to reject.
 However, with each inhalation from a cigarette, a small portion of time is removed from your life.
 And regardless of the benefits of smoking, none can outweigh the loss of time with friends, family, and grandchildren.

 After quitting smoking, your general health should be your primary focus.
 Address your diet by eating healthier and more nutritious meals.
 Next, you’ll want to develop an exercise routine; it doesn’t have to train you to run a marathon, but a little bit of movement to get the blood pumping can have a significant effect on your lungs ability to do their job.

-For more information on stem cell therapy and what it could mean for your life moving forward, call us at (800) 729-3065.
+For more information on cellular therapy and what it could mean for your life moving forward, call us at (800) 729-3065.
 Our patient coordinators will walk you through our available treatment options, talk through your current health and medical history and determine a qualifying treatment plan that works best for you.

 If you found this article interesting, share your thoughts and comments below.